cypher256/java-extension-pack/README.md

 ## Auto-configuration multiple JDK versions
 At startup, it is auto-configured as follows.
 If there are multiple JDKs of the same version, the latest minor version among them is used.
 To refresh the configuration, run `Reload Window` from the command palette (Ctrl/Cmd + Shift + P).

-1. Auto-scan JDKs from each OS installation directory, SDKMAN, jEnv, jabba, ASDF, etc...
+1. Auto-scan JDKs from OS-specific default location, SDKMAN, jEnv, jabba, ASDF, etc...
 1. Auto-detect environment variables JAVA_HOME, JDK_HOME and PATH
 1. Auto-download Adoptium LTS JDKs and [available latest JDK](https://github.com/redhat-developer/vscode-java#features) if not installed
 1. Auto-update automatically downloaded managed JDKs